 Minimizes Pressure Ulcers

-This metric tells you the percentage of long-term stay patients which have new or worsened pressure ulcers.
-We've found that pressure ulcers are a great indicator of quality of care.
+This gauges the percent of long-term patients who are suffering from pressure ulcers.
+We have found that pressure ulcers are a great measure of quality of care.

 Minimizes Serious Falls